 The Process of Culture Change Needs to Be Faster

-The First Step to Increase the Speed of Culture Change
+The First Steps to Increase the Speed of Culture Change

 Reach for the Tipping Point

-Some research says that only 10% of the workforce needs to demonstrate and model the culture for it to be followed by the majority.
-Our own experience shows that you need at least 50% of the workforce or 100% of your high performers to embrace and succeed using the “new way.”
+Some research suggests that as little as 10% of the workforce modeling the desired culture can influence the majority.
+Our experience, however, indicates that meaningful, sustainable change typically requires at least 50% of employees — or all of your top performers — to fully embrace and succeed with the “new way.”

 If you are hoping to accelerate the process of culture change at your organization, you must identify the critical employees who will have the greatest impact on the rest.
 Here, based upon data form our change management simulation, is where you should focus your attention: